 Why teach about estuaries?
 This suite of estuary education resources help educators bring estuarine science into the classroom through hands-on learning, experiments, fieldwork, and data explorations.
 These specially designed lessons, activities, data explorations, animations and videos can be used independently or as a supplement to existing curricula and can be adapted to meet any grade level.

-Lessons with the grass logo represent curriculum from an individual research reserve.
+Lessons with the grass logo represent resources from a specific research reserve.

 Browse and Filter Lessons

 Sorry, there are no results based on your filters.
 Please clear filters and try again.

 Sorry, there are no lessons matching the filters you've selected.

 Please clear filters and try a different search.

 Esta animación demuestra cómo los estuarios eliminan toxinas, sedimentos y nutrientes a medida que el agua fluye de la tierra al mar.
 Un juego inte...+ More Get Lesson

 One of the most pressing issues facing estuaries today is climate change.
 Climate extensions help students understand why and how climate change is...+ More Get Lesson

 On July 16, 2016, a large, severe thunderstorm moved through northern Wisconsin.
 The next morning, residents of the region woke up to see images of...+ More Get Lesson